vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 end
 {% endhighlight %}

-The actual code is monitored, and the whole block returns two variables:
+The actual code is monitored, and the function returns two variables:
 * `success`, a boolean that tells us if there was an exception or not.
-* `result`, an object that contains information about an exception.
+* `result`, an object that contains information about the exception, if there was one.
 It has the following attributes:
   * `message`, the error message.
   * `type`, the exception type.
 Apart from the type that happens in an SAP context, the two possible types are:
     * `LUA`, which means the exception happened within the Lua code.
-For example, trying to access a non-existant element in a list.
+For example, trying to access a non-existent element in a list.
     * `SYS:XXX`, which is set when the exception `XXX` happens somewhere in the runtime environment.
 For example, when we try to connect to a data server that doesn't respond, it's set to `SYS:SqlException`.
 By looking at `XXX`, we can even distinguish between different types or sources of runtime exceptions.

-Here's a real life sample of trying to connect to a non-existing SQL Server:
+Here's a real-world example of trying to connect to a non-existent SQL Server:

 {% highlight lua %}
 local success, result = trycatch(function()